What Can Be Recycled at MIT?

 Note: Before recycling electronic material, make sure that you deactivate the Property Office sticker and erase sensitive data.
 Contact Mike McCarthy of the Property Office at firstname.lastname@example.org and IS&T at 253-1101 for more information.

 Empty toner cartridges can be returned to the manufacturer in the same box in which they came.
 Instructions are available on the manufacturer's website.

 Otherwise, you can recycle empty toner cartridges and inkjet cartridges in the Distributed Mail Centers (DMCs).

 Appliances (White Goods) and large items may be removed by the MIT Recycling crew at no cost to customers.
 To schedule a pick-up of your items, submit a work request through Atlas.
 Pick up normally takes 3 to 5 days, but may take longer during busier times of the year.

 Examples of white goods and large items include:

 - Washing machines

 - Other large metal appliances

-Labs should follow the MIT Environment, Health and Safey (EHS) Deactivating and Decommissioning Equipment Standard Operating Procedure and work with the MIT Property Office before scheduling a pickup.
+Labs should follow the MIT Environment, Health and Safey (EHS) Deactivating and Decommissioning Equipment procedures found on the EHS Waste Management page and work with the MIT Property Office before scheduling a pickup.

 Note: The proper disposal of white goods is regulated under both Massachusetts and, in most cases, Federal Law.
 Responsible handling of your white goods ensures that MIT and your department are complying with disposal restrictions.
 Equipment that has been improperly abandoned will be traced back to the source for removal charges.